Kareadita/Kavita/CONTRIBUTING.md

 The backend may fail to start due to port 5000 already being in use.
 To fix this, temporally turn off AirPlay Receiver in System Settings.
 You can re-enable it later, it will bind to a different port.
 You may need to do this again after an update or reboot.

-### Contributing Code ###
+## Contributing Code ##

+### General Guidelines
-- If you're adding a new, already requested feature, please comment on [Github Issues](https://github.com/Kareadita/Kavita/issues "Github Issues") so work is not duplicated (If you want to add something not already on there, please talk to us first)
+- If you're working on a requested feature, please comment on the [Github Issue](https://github.com/Kareadita/Kavita/issues "Github Issues") so work is not duplicated
+- If you want to add something without an existing issue, please talk to us first or open an issue
-- Rebase from Kavita's develop branch, don't merge
+- Rebase from Kavita's `develop` branch, don't merge
 - Make meaningful commits, or squash them
-- Feel free to make a pull request before work is complete, this will let us see where its at and make comments/suggest improvements
-- Reach out to us on the discord if you have any questions
 - Add tests (unit/integration)
+- Reach out to us on Discord if you have any questions

+### Formatting ###
 - Commit with *nix line endings for consistency (We checkout Windows and commit *nix)
-- One feature/bug fix per pull request to keep things clean and easy to understand
-- Use 4 spaces instead of tabs, this is the default for VS 2019 and WebStorm (to my knowledge)
+- Use 4 spaces instead of tabs, this is the default for VS 2019 and WebStorm (to our knowledge)
 - Use 2 spaces for UI files

-## Pull Requests ##
+### Pull Requests ###

+Feel free to make a pull request before work is complete, this will let us see where it's at and make comments/suggest improvements.

-### 1. Use feature branches to develop
+#### 1. Use feature branches to develop
 Each PR should come from its own [feature branch](http://martinfowler.com/bliki/FeatureBranch.html) (not `develop` in your fork).
 It should have a meaningful branch name to describe what is being added/fixed.

 | Great Example | Bad Example |